 Like all other types of MS, RRMS is diagnosed using the McDonald criteria, which looks closely at damage to the central nervous system and advocates MRI scans for all patients.
 The criteria aims to reach a diagnosis as quickly as possible, so that you can have swift access to the right treatment.

 Every person’s course is different with RRMS — the symptoms, number of relapses, and the severity and frequency.
 The unpredictability can make you feel at a loss as to what to do, but there are many ways of taking back control.
-You can often improve your symptoms by making some lifestyle changes with determination and support.
-This can also help to slow progression.

-The Overcoming MS Program combines all of the treatments above for an all-encompassing approach
+The Overcoming MS Program combines all of the treatments above for an all-encompassing approach.